MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-power-bi.md

 You can add a Power BI component on a page to display Power BI dashboards and reports on your portal.

-Before adding Power BI components, ensure that Power BI is enabled.
+Power BI must be enabled before you begin adding Power BI components.
 For more information, see: [Set up Power BI integration](/powerapps/maker/portals/admin/set-up-power-bi-integration#enable-power-bi-visualization).

 ## To add a Power BI component to a page